ZahyElgendy/Transaction-Fraud-Heuristic-Detection-System/README.md

 ![Amount Histogram](outputs/images/amount_histogram.png)

-The transactions amounts that is transacted under both legit and fraud transactions, illustrating that the fraud transactions peak is located at the range between 200 and 400 (USD).
+The transactions amounts that is transacted in both legit and fraud transactions, illustrating that the fraud transactions peak is located at the range between 200 and 400 (USD).

 ![Amount Boxplot](outputs/images/amount_boxplot.png)